 - Weight is less than 1/3 of that of lead acid.

-- Capacity is double that of lead-acid; that is to say, one lithium battery holds twice the useable amps of a lead-acid battery.
+- Capacity is double that of lead-acid batteries; one lithium battery holds twice the useable amps of a lead-acid battery.

-- Cost less than lead-acid.
+- It costs less than lead-acid.
 Before I get hate mail on this, please read on.

 Batteries Lead or Lithium Compared